threefoldfoundation/www_Jungle-Paradise/content/restaurant/index.md

 ## Ocean Breeze Restaurant

 Maybe now you know what to do in Zanzibar.
-Just enjoy one of the best restaurants locations on Zanzibar west coast only a few minutes from Stone Town with a stunning sunset view while you enjoy your food or candle-light romantic dinner for two.
+Just enjoy one of the best restaurants locations on Zanzibar's West Coast only a few minutes from Stone Town with a stunning sunset view while you enjoy your food or candle-light romantic dinner for two.

 #### Sunday to Thursday <br> 07:00 - 22:30 (7:00 am - 10:30 pm)